The Blue Marble

-The Blue Marble, taken by Harrison Schmitt of the Apollo 17 crew in 1972.
-The original photograph was taken with the South Pole facing the top; however, this version is the most widely distributed.
+The Blue Marble, taken by the Apollo 17 crew in 1972.
+The original photograph was taken with the South Pole facing the top; however, cropped, rotated, and processed versions are the most commonly used, like this one.

-The Blue Marble is a photograph of Earth taken on December 7, 1972, by Harrison Schmitt aboard the Apollo 17 spacecraft on its way to the Moon.
-Viewed from around 29,400 km from Earth's surface, a cropped and rotated version has become one of the most reproduced images in history.
+The Blue Marble is a photograph of Earth taken on December 7, 1972, by one of the astronauts aboard the Apollo 17 spacecraft on its way to the Moon.
+Viewed from around 29,400 km from Earth's surface, a cropped, rotated, and processed version has become one of the most reproduced images in history.

 In the original NASA image, named AS17-148-22727 and centered at about with the South Pole facing upwards, The Blue Marble shows Earth from the Mediterranean Sea to Antarctica.
-This was the first time the Apollo trajectory made it possible to photograph the south polar ice cap, despite the Southern Hemisphere being heavily covered in clouds.
-In addition to the Arabian Peninsula and Madagascar, almost the entire coastline of Africa and most of the Indian Ocean are clearly visible, a cyclone in the Indian Ocean is also visible, the South Asian mainland and Australia is on the eastern limb, and the eastern part of South America lies on the western limb.
+This was the first time the Apollo trajectory and seasonal timing made it possible to photograph the south polar ice cap, despite the Southern Hemisphere being heavily covered in clouds.
+In addition to the Arabian Peninsula and Madagascar, almost the entire coastline of Africa and most of the Indian Ocean are clearly visible, a cyclone in the Indian Ocean is also visible, the South Asian mainland and Australia are on the eastern limb, and the eastern part of South America lies on the western limb.
+The Blue Marble was preceded by two photos with the same perspective, which were taken immediately prior.

 NASA has also applied the name to a 2012 series of images which cover the entire globe at relatively high resolution.
-These were created by looking through satellite pictures taken over time in order to find as many cloudless photographs as possible to use in the final images.
-NASA has verified that the 2012 "blue marble" images are composites, made from multiple images taken in low Earth orbit.
-Likewise, these images do not fit together properly and due to lighting, weather and cloud interference it is impossible to collect cohesive or fully clear images of the entire Earth simultaneously.
+These were created after a search of satellite pictures taken over time found as many cloudless photographs as possible for use in the final images.
+NASA has verified that the 2012 "blue marble" images are composites, made from multiple images taken from low Earth orbit, an altitude whose narrow field of view does not allow of photographing the entire planet at once.
+Likewise, these images do not fit together properly and, because of lighting, weather and cloud interference, it is impossible to collect cohesive or fully clear images of the entire Earth simultaneously.

+Background

+The Blue Marble was not the first clear color image taken of an illuminated face of Earth, since such images by satellites had already been made and released as early as 1967.